The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 The Dutch company Fugro in December 2019 assisted in the laying of a subsea telecom cable offshore Dakhla, despite having promised in 2010 “to abstain from any further involvement in Western Sahara until the political situation has been resolved".
 Fugro had not obtained consent from Polisario, but stated it had contacted Polisario prior to the engagement.

-The French company Alcatel Submarine Networks SpA, partially owned by Nokia, laid telecom cables in occupied Western Sahara in March-April 2021.
+The French company Alcatel Submarine Networks SpA, partially owned by Nokia, laid telecom cables in occupied Western Sahara in March-April 2021 and new works were carried out in 2023.
 On 14 April 2021, a letter was sent by the French association APSO, the Finnish Peace Committee and Western Sahara Resource Watch (WSRW) to Alcatel, with copy to Nokia.
 The letter was not responded to.
 From what WSRW understands, the Western Sahara republic wrote a protest letter to Alcatel in March 2021.

 Larsen & Toubro Ltd, India